Multi-objective optimization for targeted self-assembly among competing polymorphs: Multi-objective optimization using active learning

-We verify convergence of the Pareto front by analyzing the prediction step of the ML-guided optimization algorithm and the changes to the Pareto Front after every generation of simulations (\figref{fig:gpr}c,f).
-The convergence of the GPR model itself is assessed by tracking the normalized average expected improvement at the $i$th generation, $\langle \text{EI} \rangle^i_{\lambda}/\langle \text{EI} \rangle^0_{\lambda}$.
-We normalize the expected improvement by its value at the zeroth generation since the iterative training of the GPR model begins \textit{after} that initial generation.
-This quantity transiently increases when switching from global to local maximization of the expected improvement, but otherwise tends to decrease with each generation.
-Consistent with this decrease in the expected improvement, the fraction of potentials on the Pareto front that are updated at each generation tends to decrease with each generation.
-To this end, we compute $\Delta_{i,i+1} \equiv 1 - ( \text{PF}^{i+1|i}/\text{PF}^i )$, where $\text{PF}^{i+1|i}$ is the number of Pareto-optimal potentials in generation $i$ that remain in generation $i+1$, and $\text{PF}^i$ is the total number of Pareto-optimal potentials in generation $i$.
+We verify the convergence of the Pareto front by analyzing the prediction step of the ML-guided optimization algorithm and the changes to the Pareto front after every generation of simulations (see, e.g., \figref{fig:gpr}c).
+The convergence of the GPR model itself is assessed by tracking the normalized average EI for the design parameters at the $i$th generation, $\langle \text{EI} \rangle^i_{\lambda}/ \text{EI}_{\text{min}}$, where $\text{EI}_{\text{min}}$ is approximated by averaging the uncertainty associated with the simulation data along the Pareto front.
+This quantity transiently increases when switching from global to local maximization of EI, but otherwise tends to decrease with each generation.
+Consistent with this decrease in the average EI, the fraction of potentials on the Pareto front that are updated at each generation tends to decrease with each generation.
+Specifically, we compute $\Delta_{i,i+1} \equiv 1 - ( \text{PF}^{i+1|i}/\text{PF}^i )$, where $\text{PF}^{i+1|i}$ is the number of Pareto-optimal potentials in generation $i$ that remain in generation $i+1$, and $\text{PF}^i$ is the total number of Pareto-optimal potentials in generation $i$.
 The fraction of updated potentials on the Pareto front is zero in the final generation.
-We also show the convergence of the Pareto Front by tracking the hypervolume under the Pareto front (i.e., the area under the Pareto front within the region demarcated by black dashed lines in \figref{fig:gpr}a,d), and observe convergence within the last $2$--$3$ generations.
+We also show the convergence of the Pareto front by tracking the hypervolume under the Pareto front relative to an origin specified by the NMO potential (i.e., the area under the Pareto front within the integration bounds demarcated by black dashed lines in \figref{fig:gpr}a,d,g), which plateaus in the last $2$--$3$ generations.